 Location Proposed Action Date Lead Officer(s) Organisation Status All Sites Creation of Welcome Pack for new tenants for Adur allotment tenants.
 Review of Worthing allotment tenant's Welcome Pack.
 Introduction of a customer satisfaction questionnaire to all tenants annually.
 Feedback the questionnaire results to our plot holders and consult on any planned improvements programmed in as a result of their recommendations Review and add to the information available on the council website, in council offices and social media for Council owned allotments.
 Improve the information displayed on allotment sites Review the promotional and advisory literature annually.
-2016 Support Services Manager, Adur & Worthing Councils Programmec
+2016 Support Services Manager, Adur & Worthing Councils Programmed

-5.2 To 2 To link into the Councils Public health agenda, focusing on the benefits of allotments, in terms of improving health in the District and and Borough Location Proposed Action Date Lead Officer(s) Organisation Status All Sites Share expertise, knowledge and food produce grown.
+5.2 To link into the Councils Public health agenda, focusing on the benefits of allotments, in terms of improving health in the District and Borough Location Proposed Action Date Lead Officer(s) Organisation Status All Sites Share expertise, knowledge and food produce grown.
 Continue to encourage locally grown produce to reduce "food miles".
 Explore possible links with food banks for surplus produce grown.
 To encourage linked social activities to help reduce the risk of social isolation.
 To publicise the mental and physical health wellbeing benefits of allotmenteering.
-2015-2020 Support Services Manager, Wellbeing Management Team, Adur & Worthing Councils Programmed provision.
-Location Proposed Action Date Lead Officer(s) Organisation Status All Sites Investigate possible solutions to any unmet demand and promote the provision of new allotment sites where they are needed through S106 agreements with local Developers.
+2015-2020 Support Services Manager, Wellbeing Management Team, Adur & Worthing Councils Programmed

+5.3 To review the existing provision of allotments in the District and Borough and seek to identify areas of potential future allotment provision.
+Location Proposed Action Date Lead Officer(s) Organisation S All Sites Investigate possible solutions to any unmet demand and promote the provision of new allotment sites where they are needed through S106 agreements with local Developers.
 Link into the Parks and Open Spaces strategy recommendations Review allotment provision provided against National Society of Allotment and Leisure Gardeners (NSALG) national standard for provision.
-2015-2020 Lead Officer(s) Organisation Support Services Manager, Planning Officers, Adur & Worthing Councils Programmed
+2015-2020 Support Services Manager, Planning Officers, Adur & Worthing Councils Programmed